idefix-code/idefix/doc/source/modules.rst

   The self-gravity computation module, handles the impact of the gas distribution on its own dynamic when massive enough (as in a core collapse).

+:ref:`braginskiiModule`
+  The Braginskii module, models the anisotropic flux of heat and momentum taking place in weakly collisional, magnetised plasma (like the intracluster medium).

 :ref:`gridCoarseningModule`
   The grid coarsening module, that allows to derefine the grid in particular locations to speed up the computation.